agiza/stream-video-player/readme.txt

 * The HD option it's completed and working
 * Some optimizations on the SWF
 * The PHP Class it's working with older PHP versions.
 (Syntax fixed)
+* Some compatibility issues with other plug-ins fixed

 = I have activated the plugin, but don't see the video player.
 What do I do? =